lucasallison/cloud-dotfiles/README.md

-# Cloud dotfiles
+# Simple Shell

-Simple dotfiles for cloud environments
+Directory containing nix-shell configurations to easily install and use over ssh.